 Silencers 101 | Suppressor Care

 How long do suppressors last?
-Well, that is a darn good question and a very difficult one to answer.
+Well, that is a darn good question and a very difficult one to answer, but the simplest answer is that a well-cared-for suppressor will outlive you, your children, and probably even your grandchildren.
 After all, there are still first-generation Maxim Silencers from the early 20th century running around!
-That means, on one hand, we can truthfully say “at least 100 years” but on the other hand, there are plenty of videos of people burning up suppressors on full-auto fire and destroying them in under ten thousand rounds.
+That means, on one hand, we can truthfully say “at least 100 years,” but on the other hand, there are plenty of videos of people burning up suppressors on full-auto fire and destroying them in under ten thousand rounds.

-So, the honest answer to how the question of how long suppressors last is “it depends on the suppressor and how you use it.”
+So, the honest answer to the question of how long suppressors last is: “It depends on the suppressor and how you use it.”
+But as we said, if you treat it right, it’ll last for decades and tens of thousands of rounds sent downrange.
 Let’s take a closer look at what makes a suppressor last, and how to actually wear one out.

-While there are some oddball disposable proof of concept 3D printed suppressors, and all manner of improvised throwaways like the mythical 2-liter soda bottle taped to a muzzle, we aren’t interested in throwaway silencers of dubious utility and legality.
+While there are some oddball, disposable, proof-of-concept 3D printed suppressors, and all manner of improvised throwaways like the mythical 2-liter soda bottle taped to a muzzle, we aren’t interested in throwaway silencers of dubious utility and legality.
+(Seriously, don’t tape a 2-liter to your gun unless you’ve received an approved Form 1 from the ATF first.)

-Oddball stuff aside, suppressors have a durable outer body (tube or can, if you like), internal baffles that may or may not be disposable (Nomex wipes, for instance), and end caps that let the bullet leave the suppressor and the suppressor mount to the gun.
+Oddball stuff aside, suppressors have a durable outer body (tube or can, if you like), internal baffles that may or may not be disposable (Nomex wipes, for instance), and end caps that let the bullet leave the suppressor on one end and the suppressor mount to the gun on the other end.

-Typically various alloys of aluminum, steel, and titanium are used for these parts.
-The caliber being used, type of shooting, and even price points all determine the choices of which metal to use.
-For instance, you can get away with an all-aluminum suppressor for a .22 rimfire, but you really can’t for a .338 Lapua.
+Typically, various alloys of aluminum, steel, and titanium are used for these parts.
+The caliber being used, type of shooting, and even price points all determine the choices of which metal to use for suppressor construction.
+For instance, you can get away with an all-aluminum suppressor for a .22 rimfire, but you really can’t do the same thing for a .338 Lapua.
 Steel is heavy but cheaper.
 Titanium is more durable and lighter, but also more expensive.

 Product-Slider-BNSH30G-11-min